These simple flatbreads are made with a mix of flours and packed with sesame seeds. They are so easy to made and so delicious!

 These dough for these flatbreads is a mixture of plain and whole grain spelt flours, baking powder, salt and buttermilk.
 Since there's no yeast involved, there's no rise time to wait out.
 Just give the mixture 30 minutes to hydrate and relay.
 Why not to try our soft homemade flatbreads made with a mix of plain and buckwheat flours.

-These easy flatbreads are soft, airy, absorbent and ready at the same time dinner is on the table.
+These easy flatbreads are soft, airy and ready at the same time dinner is on the table.
 These flatbreads have tenderness from the buttermilk and char from the hot oil in the pan.
-We added sesame seeds to enrich the flavour and make them addictive.
+We added sesame seeds to enrich the flavour and make them super tasty.

 These sesame flatbreads are ideal for dipping into hummus, topping with grilled eggplant and cherry tomatoes or spreading with ricotta cheese.
 This flatbread is easy to make, even easier to eat and better than any packaged flatbread you can get in a grocery store.